 Q: What is it?
-A: A rather exclusive members club that luckily comes with bedrooms that are luckily not only open for members.
+A: A rather exclusive members club that comes with bedrooms that can be booked by non-members.
+Great atmosphere.
+Great staff.
+Plus; in 2013 and 2014 the restaurant delivered better than ever!

 “It’s a private member’s club.”

 Yes, it is.
 You need to be a member to stay here.
 Or, actually, you don’t.
-Although everybody is repeating the ‘exclusivity’ and ‘private’ and ‘members only’ mantra, it is no harder to book yourself in at the Soho House than at any other hotel, provided of course that they have a vacant room.
+On every website and in every post people are repeating the ‘exclusivity’ and ‘private’ and ‘members only’ mantra, but it is no harder to book yourself in at the Soho House than at any other hotel, provided of course that they have a vacant room.
 There are only 24 of them, so that may be the catch.
 Plus; those rooms don’t exactly come cheap.

 Expect no neon sign above the entrance.

 It’s right in the middle of the Meatpacking District, but not really advertising its presence.
 It’s a private members only club, remember?
-The cab driver didn’t have a clue but that’s just fine, if you ask me.
-The lobby is everyhing but grand.
+Cab drivers normally don’t have a clue but that’s just normal, if you ask me.
+Plus; you can’t really tell.
+No signs.
+No grand entrance.
 In through the tiny door and up a tiny half a flight of stairs and there’s the tiny reception.
 The people manning it are very good at what they do (and I think they know it).
-The relaxed and casual professionalism is felt throughout the whole building, and it’s starts right there, at the front desk.
+Relaxed and casual professionalism is felt throughout the entire building, and it’s starts right there, at the front desk.

 You enter the room and you realize that it’s just…

-…it’s just… it’s just… it’s enormous!
-Everything you usually find in a hotel room is there, only 150% larger.
+…it’s just… it’s just… very , very big!
+Everything you’d usually find in a hotel room is there, only 150% larger.
 The bed is as big as a tennis court.
-The couch is as big as a regular NYC hotel room and there’s nothing mini about the minibar as the bottles are of regular size… Seriously, it is big.
+The couch is as big as a regular NYC hotel room and there’s absolutely nothing mini about the minibar as all bottles are of regular size… It is pretty big.
 I stayed in the Playhouse room, the second largest in the building.
-It measures just below 70 square meters (750 sq feet), and it feels spacious enough to fly a plane through.
-It must be almost four meters from floor to the exposed ceiling beams.
+It measures just below 70 square meters (750 sq feet), and it feels spacious enough to drive a bus through.
+My estimate is that guests look at almost four meters from floor to the exposed ceiling beams.

 And then there’s the so much talked-about pool…